Tmitchy/Tmitchy/README.md

 🎯 **About Me**
 - 🔐 I'm an Aspiring **Cybersecurity SOC Analyst and Cybersecurity Student** at the University of Gloucestershire (UK), currently based in Germany.
 - 🧪 Passionate about **threat detection**, **incident response**, **SIEM technologies**, and **building practical cybersecurity skills through hands-on projects**.
-- 🛡️ Learning tools like **Wireshark, Burp Suite, Nmap, Metasploit, Splunk, Kali Linux**
+- 🛡️ Learning tools like **Wireshark**, **EDR**, **Nmap**, **Splunk/Elastic Search**, **Kali Linux**
 - 🧠 Exploring certifications: **CompTIA Network+, Splunk, CYSA+, SC-200**
-- 🗂️ Building a personal **cyber lab** using VirtualBox
+- 🗂️ Building a personal **SOC lab** using VirtualBox

 ---

 🎯 **Objective**
-- 🔐 My journey in learning IT and stopping cyber crimes has led me to develop a passion for cybersecurity, and I am now eager to document my journey towards being a security Analyst.
+- 🔐 My journey in IT and cybersecurity has driven my passion for defending against cyber threats and understanding how attacks are detected and prevented.
+Through hands-on projects and continuous learning, I am documenting my path toward becoming a skilled Security Analyst.

 ---